dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 ![](../.gitbook/assets/tableplus-create-new-connection.png)

 Hit MySQL in the selection box and fill in the following information.
-Note all the parameters set here are exactly in the configuration file you defined above.
+All the parameters are the same as for any MySQL database.

 ![](../.gitbook/assets/tableplus-connect-info.png)